-2. Connect the GND pin (black wire) on the DS18B20 to your microcontroller by first connecting the “GND” pin on the microcontroller to the “(-)” rail on the breadboard.
+2. Connect the GND pin (black wire) on the DS18B20 to your microcontroller by first connecting the “GND” pin on the microcontroller to the “(-)” rail on the breadboard using a male-male jumper wire.
 Then connect the “GND” pin on the DS18B20 to anywhere on the same “(-)” rail on the breadboard.

-3. Connect the DATA pin (yellow or green wire) to Pin 10 on the microcontroller.
+3. Connect the DATA pin (yellow or green wire) on the DS18B20 to Pin 10 on the microcontroller.

 4. Use the 4.7 KΩ resistor to also connect the DATA and V+ wires by connecting the resistor from Pin 9 to Pin 10 (see Figure 2.3 above).

 Note: it helps to keep the colors of the jumper wires constant to keep track of your connections.
 For example, all ground wires should be a black or dark color.

 5. The LCD screen uses 4 pins that get connected to the microcontroller.
 Use male-female jumper wires to make these connections (See Figure 2.5 below):

 a.
 Connect “VCC” on the LCD to the “(+)” rail on the breadboard.